HimplHeap Entailment

 Proofs of Rules for Entailment

-We next show the details of the proofs establishing the fundamental properties of the Separation Logic operators.
-All these results must be proved without help of the tactic xsimpl, because the implementation of the tactic xsimpl itself depends on these fundamental properties.
-We begin with the frame property, which is the simplest to prove.
+We next show the details of the proofs establishing some of the fundamental properties of Separation Logic operators.
+All these results must be proved without help of xsimpl, because the implementation of xsimpl itself depends on these properties.

 Exercise: 1 star, standard, especially useful (himpl_frame_l)